Library Cards

 A Bit about Library Funding

-Ida Public Library is funded through city property tax dollars.
-If you live within the city limits or you own property in Belvidere, you pay for your library card through your taxes.
-Boone County residents who live outside of incorporated Belvidere do not pay property taxes to the library.
-To acquire a card, non-residents pay a fee which is equivalent to the property taxes you would pay to the library if you lived within the city limits.
+Boone County non-residents who live outside of incorporated Belvidere do not pay property taxes to the library.
+Ida Public Library is not obligated by statute to provide library cards to non-residents; the Library Board of Trustees must choose annually whether to offer library cards to Boone County non-residents.
+If the Library Board chooses to offer non-resident cards, non-residents pay a fee which is equivalent to the property taxes paid if they lived within the city limits.
 Belvidere city limits can be confusing, so ask us if you are unsure about whether or not you live within them.
-Find more information about public library funding in Illinois HERE.

 How to Get a LIbrary Card